amatgil/Sis-mulador/README.md

 # Notice
 - Don't `.set` words like verbs, register names or labels.
-That's UB
+That's UB.
 - Don't mismatch parens.
 That's UB, though I try to catch them
-- Jumps are always relative, so JALR may behave unexpectedly.
-Careful
+- Jumps are always relative, so JALR may behave... unexpectedly (wrong).
+Careful!
 - Don't try to make jumps too large.
 There's a check for this but it's untested